 Overview

 Despite huge progress in the treatment of many cancers, the prognosis for those with brain cancer remains bleak.
-Even with the best available treatment, patients with the most aggressive brain tumours live for only 12 to 15 months.
+Even with the best available treatment, patients with the most aggressive brain tumours live for only 12-15 months.

-Treatment for malignant brain tumours often fails because cancer cells remain in the brain after surgery.
+Treatment for brain tumours often fails because cancer cells remain in the brain after surgery.
 These cells resist being killed by radiation and chemotherapy, and ultimately give rise to new tumours.
-Neurosurgeon Ryan Mathew brings together a team of neurosurgeons and biologists from across three universities to tackle this problem.
+In this project, Mr Ryan Mathew and Dr Heiko Wurdak brought together a team of neurosurgeons and biologists from across three universities to tackle this problem.

 Background